Frequently Asked Questions

-Are Hardest Hit Alabama programs limited to homeowners who are delinquent on my mortgage?
+Are Hardest Hit Alabama programs limited to homeowners who are delinquent on their mortgage?

 No. You do not need to be behind on your mortgage payments to be eligible.

-Are mortgage servicers and homeowner association required to sign an agreement to participate?
+Are mortgage servicers required to sign an agreement to participate?

 Yes.
 Download the Participation Agreement.